TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/tricium/docs/user-guide.md

 ## Setting up a project to use Tricium

-Tricium supports projects that use Gerrit for code review and LUCI.
-Tricium previously supported only public projects because analysis for most jobs was run on public swarming instances; but now, only recipe-based analyzers are supported, and so internal projects should theoretically be supported.
+Tricium supports projects that use LUCI and Gerrit code review.

 ### Adding a recipe and builder